whw199833/FeatureMap_Effect_Learning_Bridge/README.md

 Follow [src_code](./src) in the environment with prerequisites.

 ## Contributing
-If you have any questions or suggestions for this repository, feel free to contact me at wanghw@zju.edu.cn
+If you have any questions or suggestions for this repository, feel free to contact me.

 Any kind of enhancement or contribution is welcomed!